aviraljanveja/Mathematics/README.md

  - Some solved exercises.

 The reference materials used in the development of this course primarily include Indian NCERT mathematics textbooks.

--- Developed by Aviral Janveja for Paanini AI Labs.
-(Copyright 2025)